bschreck/deep.sh/docs/tutorial_subproc_strings.rst

     $ echo '--key="value"'
     --key="value"

-This is yet another major point of departure for xonsh from traditional shells.
-However, the xonsh subprocess string handling is consistent and predictable.
+This is yet another major point of departure for deepsh from traditional shells.
+However, the deepsh subprocess string handling is consistent and predictable.

 Further Reading